bitmovin/libdash/README.md

 * Therefore basically all protocols that libcurl supports, e.g., HTTP, FTP, etc. are supported by libdash.
 * However it also provides a configurable download interface, which enables the use of external connections that can be implemented by the user of the library for the download of media segments.
 * The use of such external connections will be shown in the libdash_networkpart_test project which is part of libdash solution and also part of the cross platform cmake system and therefore usable on Windows, Linux and Mac.
-* The project contains a sample multimedia player that is based on ffmpeg which uses libdash for the playback of one of our dataset MPDs.
+* The project contains a QT-based sample multimedia player that is based on ffmpeg which uses libdash for the playback of one of our dataset MPDs.
 * The development is based on Windows, therefore the code contains a VS10 solution with additional tests and the sample multimedia player.

 ## Architecture